-Note that LMX150 FINDAR CANNOT connect to Public Hotspots (typically restaurants, hotels and airports) that require a web-based login and acceptance of their Terms & Conditions.
+Note that the system CANNOT connect to Public Hotspots (typically restaurants, hotels and airports) that require a web-based login and acceptance of their Terms & Conditions.
 It also CANNOT connect to unsecured networks (networks that do not require a password).